Brake Line Replacement Cost

 Car Brake Line

-When your brake line fails, you’ll need to pay for a new one.
+When your brake line fails, you’ll need to pay for a fresh one.
 You can’t do this alone unless you have a friend and know what you’re doing!
 Working with the brakes always takes two people (or a brake bleeding suction tool).

 It’s most common to see the rubber part of the lines fail.
 As you might expect, these are far less sturdy than the main metal part.